 In fall of 1957 the University commissioned Haida carver Bill Reid to undertake the project.
 Owing to his heavy workload, however, Reid later suggested that George Norris be asked to help design and carve the mace.
 The planning of the mace took some time and a final design was not approved until 1959.

 Norris carved the mace from a block of yew and it included a stylized thunderbird on the thick upper portion (left, second from top).
-The mace also featured the use of copper that was prominent in Northwest Coast native art (left, second from bottom).
+The mace also featured the use of copper that was prominent in Northwest Coast Indigenous art (left, second from bottom).

 Norris completed the mace in the fall of 1959 and it was first used at the October congregation where the Director of Ceremonies, Malcolm McGregor, carried it for the first time.